huffSamuel/CST352/Lab1/README.md

 -  In process.c, main() should be broken into smaller functions.

 Scored 27/30 points on the paranoia checks.
 Feedback:
-You did not check your close functions or your wait functions﻿﻿﻿﻿.
+-  You did not check your close functions or your wait functions.
-Other than that, looks good.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
+-  Other than that, looks good.